eksperimental/prr/README.md

 1. Sets the **confirm** option (`-c`) on, by default.
 So you will be asked to confirm and showed the command that will be executed, and the list of files that will be modified.

 2. Sets the **backup** options (`-b`) on, by default.
-Files will be backed up with the extension `.prr-bak`.
+Files will be backed-up with the extension current date in the format ".YYYYMMDD_HHMMSS.prr-bak".
-  Just be aware that only older backups for the same file will be overwritten by the new ones.

 You can turn off both options by using `-C` and `-B` respectively.